-Fund Statements Government- Governmental Proprietary wide Statements Funds Funds Fiduciary Funds Scope Entire District (except fiduciary funds) The activities of the District that are not proprietary or fiduciary, such as education, administration and community services Activities the District operates similar to private business - Food Services Instances in which the District is the trustee or agent to someone else's resources - Scholarship Funds Required financial statements Statement of net position Statement of activities - Statement of net position Statement of revenues, expenses and changes in net position Statement of cash flows Statement of fiduciary net position Statement of changes in fiduciary net position Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/liability information All assets and liabilities, both financial and capital, and short-term and long-term Only assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets included All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both financial and capital, and short-term and long-term Type of inflow- outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during year, regardless of when cash is received or paid All revenues and expenses during year, regardless of when cash is received or paid
+Fund Statements Government- Governmental Proprietary wide Statements Funds Funds Fiduciary Funds Scope Entire District (except fiduciary funds) The activities of the District that are not proprietary or Induciary, such as similar to private Instances in which the District is the trustee or agent to someone else's ! ! ! ! ducation, administration and community services Services resources - ¦ Scholarship Funds Required financial statements activities Statement of revenues, expenditures, and changes in fund balance Statement of net position Statement of revenues, expenses and changes in net position Statement of cash flows Statement of fiduciary net position Statement of changes in fiduciary net position Accounting basis and measurement focus accounting and economic Modified accrual accounting and current financial resources focus Accrual accounting and conomic resources focus Accrual accounting and economic resources focus Type of asset/liability information All assets and All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both financial and capital, and short-term and long-term Type of inflow- outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during year, regardless of when cash is received or paid All revenues and expenses during year, regardless of when cash is received or paid